Every Litter Bit Hurts

 Steps to Become a Zero Hero:

 ADOPT-A-SPOT: Individual friends, neighbors, students as well as community and social groups can choose to adopt a park, a street, a block, a bus stop, a vacant lot, a median or create your own adopted area you feel needs special attention.
-Your dedication and commitment of time to your "Adoption Spot' will be supported by the City of Dana Point by supplying the items needed to help fulfill your pledge: Zero Hero t-shirt, trash bags, trash grabbers, and gloves.
-How can the City help you?
 Remember, every effort counts, no matter how small and insignificant it may seem.

 The Only Cure for Litter is YOU: Students. . .
 Gather your friends and classmates for a group effort in combating litter in your hometown.
 Do you have community service hours to fulfill this year?
-Zero Heroes are needed on our beaches, within our parks, at special events taking place in Dana Point throughout the year and in other high traffic areas such as around school entrances/perimeters or trash prone areas to help the City's anti-littering program become a success.
+Zero Heroes are needed on our beaches, within our parks, at special events taking place in Dana Point throughout the year and in other high traffic areas such as around school entrances/perimeters or trash prone areas.

 Dana Point is a Zero Waste Place

 We can all make smart, sustainable choices by looking at our current habits and practices and seeking ways in which to lessen the amount of waste we produce by 4 simple steps: Reduce, Reuse, Recycling and Repurpose.